 Article submissions from the Editors, Editorial Board members, or employees are managed so that no details of the review process, other than the anonymous reviews and decision, are accessible to the Editor or employee.

 The author has the obligation to reveal any personal interest or relationship that has the potential to be affected by publication of the submitted manuscript.
 Sources of funding must be acknowledged in the manuscript.
 All authors must report any financial interest in corporate or commercial entities dealing with the subject matter of the manuscript.
 On behalf of all the authors, the corresponding author has the responsibility to advise the Editor of an actual or apparent conflict of interest at the time of submission of the manuscript.
 Such conflicts will be acknowledged in the published article.
 Effective August 2021, all authors are required to include a Conflict of Interest Disclosure statement in their manuscripts submitted to AIP Publishing journals.
 Authors must also submit corrections if conflicts of interests are revealed after publication.

 A reviewer is entrusted to provide an unbiased assessment of the scientific merit of a manuscript under review.
-Reviewers are tasked with evaluating any author-disclosed conflicts-of-interest as well as self-disclosing any situation or relationship that could bias or be construed to bias this assessment must be reported to the Editor.
+Reviewers are tasked with evaluating any author-disclosed conflicts-of-interest as well as self-disclosing any situation or relationship to the Editor that could bias or be perceived to bias their assessment of the submitted manuscript.
 These include personal relations to the authors, concurrent competitive research on the same subject in the manuscript, or professional or financial ties to an organization with interests in the subject under review.
-In such cases where an actual or apparent Conflict of Interest is disclosed, the use of a review provided or requested is at the discretion of the Editor.
+In such cases where an actual or apparent Conflict-of-Interest is disclosed, the use of a review provided or requested is at the discretion of the Editor.